chris-schmitz/FastLED-Section-Manager/Readme.md

   - How do we handle "ok" out of bounds access? (right now we pass back a -1 index, but is that the best way of handling it?!)
   - How do we message back to the dev when an exceptional situation happens?
     - For this we could write a logger class that uses `Serial` to report back and inject that as a dependency so that the classes don't need to be tied to arduino just for logging
+- Ultimately, there's nothing functionality wise that ties this library to FastLED.
+The classes are really just a way of managing acess to consecutive IDs.
+I'm using FastLED for for a couple of projects so I just baked it in.
+That said, I think this library could be made to be more flexible by making Section an abstract class that enforces the core methods and subclassing a FastLEDSection implementation.
+That way you could create other versions like a NeoPixelSection version to work with adafruit's NeoPixel library.

 ## To Dos